HISTORY / MISSIONS

 Theater, music, dance, the visual arts and film

 The Festival d’Automne à Paris was founded in 1972 by Michel Guy, with support from President of the French Republic, Georges Pompidou.
-Following the death of Michel Guy in 1990 Alain Crombecque became the Director of the Festival with Marie Collin and Joséphine Markovits as artistic directors.
-Pierre Richard is Chairman of the Board of the Festival, and Pierre Bergé is Chairman of the Board of “Les Amis du Festival d’Automne à Paris”.
+Following the death of Michel Guy in 1990 and Alain Crombecque in 2009, Emmanuel Demarcy-Mota became in 2011 the Director of the Festival with Marie Collin and Joséphine Markovits as artistic directors.
+Afer Janine Alexandre-Debray, André Bénard and Pierre Richard, Sylvie Hubac is Chairman of the Board of the Festival, and Pierre Bergé is Chairman of the Board of “Les Amis du Festival d’Automne à Paris”.

 The Festival d’Automne à Paris is a non-profit organization and operates with the backing and support of the French Ministry of Culture and Communication, the Paris City Council, the Regional Council of Greater Paris, plus friends and sponsors.